alexhallam/fwdt/README.md

 Data entry by humans is error prone.
 I know this from first hand experience.
 Though I do not have the evidence in front of me I assume that the average person can't generate flawless entries especially as the number of those entries increase to larger numbers.

 Recently I stumbled across a ham radio data logger [fle](https://df3cb.com/fle/).
 It is a domain specific language (DSL) which allows data entry with minimal repetition.
-This command line utility is similar in spirit, but does not invent its own DSL.
+This command line utility is similar in spirit, but does not invent its own Amature Radio specific DSL.
 It uses incomplete csv files as the data input and outputs complete csv files.

 ## Example